Jodel/sre-runbooks/content/runbooks/vector/VectorDiscardEvents.md

 ## Diagnosis

 Check the Vector logs for errors.
 If there are no errors, check the Vector metrics for the `vector_events_discarded_total` metric.
 If the metric is increasing, it means that Vector is unable to keep up with the rate of incoming events.
+Also check the other metrics on the [vector dashboard](https://jodel.grafana.net/d/29EMYjX7z/overview?orgId=1&var-datasource=grafanacloud-prom&var-cluster=prod-main-new) for irregularities.

 ## Mitigation